 A member with 10 or more years of creditable service who becomes disabled from other than dutyconnected causes may receive a non-duty disability benefit.
-A disability resulting from a jobincurred injury or illness qualifies a member (including OPERS judge members) for disability benefits regardless of the length of OPERS-covered service.
-Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 (55 for police and fire members) when determining the monthly benefit.
+A disability resulting from a job-incurred injury or illness qualifies a member (including OPERS judge members) for disability benefits regardless of the length of OPERS-covered service.
+Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 when determining the monthly benefit.